 Rescue/Adopt

 We may be biased, but we love rescue dogs!
+When you rescue a dog you are really saving two lives.
+You save one life by adopting a dog and bringing it into your home, and you save a second life by freeing up space for another dog to take in that rescue.
 There are so many wonderful dogs living in shelters or rescues that desperately need good homes.
 Rescuing a dog is much more cost effective in comparison to buying a dog from a private breeder.
 Any dog you adopt from a rescue or shelter will have already seen a vet and have up to date vaccinations, they will have already been spayed or neutered, and will have been determined to not have any medical issues.

 There are some things to pay attention to when you adopt from a shelter or rescue.
 We recommend adopting from a rescue where the dogs are in foster homes.
 This means the dogs will have already started to decompress and you will have a better idea of what the dogs true temperament is.
 Many dogs living in a shelter will shutdown or will start to display hyperactive OCD behaviors because of the stressful environment.
 Dogs living in foster homes are likely already potty trained, will have been exposed to other animals, and may even have started to learn some basic good manners behaviors.